 The modified dairy marketing arrangements, which came into operation on 1 July 1992, continue to influence price levels on the domestic market by providing market support payments to dairy produce manufactured in and exported from Australia.
-The maximum rate of market support payments was reduced from 30 per cent to the current rate of 22 per cent above average export price.
+The maximum rate of market support payments was reduced from 30 per cent to the current rate of 22 per cent of average export price.
 This will be further reduced in equal annual amounts to 10 per cent by 1999-2000, after which the industry will receive no further legislative support and it will be treated the same as other industries at that time.
+The current actual rate of support is around 15 per cent of average export price.